- This event has passed.

 Mark Your Calendar Now!

-The 2018 festival looks to offer even more in specialized field trips, pelagic boat tours, interactive programs, ID workshops, behind the scenes tours, artisan events, and more.
+The 2019 festival looks to offer even more in specialized field trips, pelagic boat tours, interactive programs, ID workshops, behind the scenes tours, artisan events, and more.
 The Migration Marketplace will offer a chance to browse many great birding relating vendors, from optics, bird feed shops, tour companies, and more.
-The Dune Birds in Art Exhibition will be back in 2018 as well.
+The Dune Birds in Art Exhibition will be back in 2019 as well.
 Special room blocks are available for folks coming from around the region.
 Learn more and register at www.indunesbirdingfestival.com and follow us on Facebook!
-Registration begins on February 25 for IAS members, and March 4 for the general public.
-IAS members will receive a special promo code on or before February 25 to access the registration website.
+Registration begins on February 24 for IAS members, and March 3 for the general public.

 Thursday 11:30am – 12:30pm / Indiana Dunes Visitor Center

 The 19 counties of the Chicago region offered a wide array of habitat including extensive forests, savannas, prairies, wetlands, and numerous glacial lakes ranging from the small to Lake Michigan.
 Add to that its central location and it has hosted an equal variety of birds.
 Roughly 400 species have been recorded here of which about 300 occur annually.
 Joel will explore the changes that have been occurring since the first European settlers arrived in 1673.
 Many species once common are now gone, but others now inhabit the area in numbers greater than they ever did historically.
 If you were here in 1850, ravens would be common on the grasslands and crows restricted to woods, while white pelicans were almost unknown and double-crested cormorants merely passed through in small numbers.